Health Inequities, Social Determinants, and Intersectionality

 - For more on the AfroLatin@ experience in the United States.
 See JRoman and Flores (2010); for more information on providing equitable health care services for diverse LGBTQI communities, see Ortiz (in press); for more on segregation, see VidalOrtiz (2005); NBER (2012); Saenz and Morales (2015) Chyn (2016).

 - Chyn, E. 2016.
 Moved to opportunity: The long-run effect of public housing demolition on labor market outcomes of children.
 Job Market Paper, Economics Department, University of Michigan.
-Available from: http://www.umich.edu/~ericchyn/Chyn_Moved_to_Opportunity.pdf.
+Available at: http://www.umich.edu/~ericchyn/Chyn_Moved_to_Opportunity.pdf (accessed August 5, 2020).

 - Collins, P. H. 2008.
 Black feminist thought: Knowledge, consciousness, and the politics of empowerment.
 New York: Routledge.